liquidloose/the-fall-river-mirror/readme.txt

 == Copyright ==

-The Fall River Mirror WordPress Theme, (C) 2024 The Fall River Mirror The Fall River Mirror is distributed under the terms of the GNU GPL.
+tfg-christmas-theme WordPress Theme, (C) 2024 The Franchise Group tfg-christmas-theme is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by